fpsvogel/fpsvogel.com/src/_posts/2022-06-24-rails-hotwire-frontend-stack.md

 ## Turbo

-On to the frontend!
+On to the front end!
 [Turbo](https://turbo.hotwired.dev) is part of Hotwire, which now ships with Rails.
 Turbo makes it really easy to give server-rendered pages a snappy SPA feel, where parts of the page are updated instantly instead of a full page reload.

 At the heart of Turbo is "HTML over the wire" (for which *HOTWire* is an acronym), which means the server sending HTML fragments for partial page updates, which (here's the big win) eliminates the need for client-side state management.
 There are [lots](https://htmldriven.dev/html-over-the-wire) of [tools](https://github.com/guettli/frow--fragments-over-the-wire) taking this approach now.